 Shared Health Health Providers logo

-Recognition & Awareness
+Recognition and Awareness

-Throughout out the year there are several Indigenous-focused recognition and awareness events touching on several themes, many of which are connected to ongoing Truth & Reconciliation work.
+Throughout the year there are several Indigenous-focused recognition and awareness events touching on several themes, many of which are connected to ongoing Truth & Reconciliation work.
 Please see below for more information on these recognition and awareness events and stories celebrating Indigenous leaders, health care workers and community leaders making a difference for Manitobans.

 National Day for Truth and Reconciliation / Orange Shirt Day